-Insert the key into the ignition switch and turn clockwise to position 'II'.
-Ensure the glow plug indicator light illuminates.
+Insert the key into the ignition switch and turn clockwise to position II.
+Ensure the glow ator light illuminates plug indicator light illuminates.

 Once the light has extinguished, depress the clutch and do not touch the accelerator pedal.
-Turn the key to position 'III' to turn the starter motor.
+Turn the key to position III to turn the starter motor.
 Continue to operate the starter motor without pausing, until the engine starts.
-Once the engine has started, release the key, which will return to position 'II'.
+Once the engine has started, release the key, which will return to position II.

-If the engine stalls or fails to start, the key must be turned to position 'I' before attempting to restart.
+If the engine stalls or fails to start, the key must be turned to position I before attempting to restart.